- Professor of Writing Studies; Faculty Director

 - Girvetz 1307

-Nomi Morris teaches Journalism and News Writing (WRIT 107J), as well as Journalism for Web and Social Media (WRIT 126).
-Her background is in international journalism, writing on the arts and religion, narrative nonfiction, essay, and commentary.
+Nomi Morris teaches Journalism and News Writing (107J), Magazine Writing for Publication (107M) and Advanced Beat Reporting (152A).
+She serves as director of the Journalism track in UC Santa Barbara’s Professional Writing Minor.
+Morris came to UCSB with a background in international journalism, as well as covering the arts and religion, and writing narrative nonfiction, essay, and commentary.
 Her work has been published in TIME, Newsweek, Los Angeles Times, Los Angeles Review of Books, Ascent and other media outlets and literary journals.
 She has been a foreign correspondent in Europe and the Middle East and holds an MFA in Creative Writing (Nonfiction).

 - Girvetz 1312